mwfj/CMU_15213_CSAPP3E_Lab/Concurrency_Basic/README.md

 + Producer thread repeatedly generate new data items and place them in a buffer;
 + Consumer thread repeatedly grab the date items from the buffer and consume(use) them in some way.

+Producer-consumer interactions occur frequently in real-systems.
+For example:

++ In a multimedia system,

+  + the producer might encode video frames,
+  + while the consumer decodes and renders them on the screen.

+  The purpose of the buffer is to reduce jitter in the video stream caused by data-dependent differences in the encoding and decoding times for individual frames.
+  The buffer provides a reservior of slots to the producer and a reservior of encoded frames to the consumer.

++ Another common example is the design of graphical user interfaces

+  + The producer detects mouse and keyboard events and inserts them in the buffer.
+  + The consumer removes the events from the buffer in some priority-based manner and paints the screen.

 #### Mutex + Condition Variable